varkor/Pegmatite/source/README.md

 - Rename classes so types start with uppercase
 - Fix namespacing (e.g. all private classes should be in anonymous namespace)
 - Add a build system!
-- Use std::unique_ptr in the AST (trees are, by definition, acyclic and each node has a unique parent).
+- Use `std::unique_ptr` in the AST (trees are, by definition, acyclic and each node has a unique parent).
+- Check whether the `USE_RTTI` setting for the headers and library had to match it would be nice if it didn't...